-In dogs, separation anxiety is often triggered by a stressful event and can present itself in a variety of ways.
-But before shopping around for a solution, it's important to consult with a vet or a behaviorist to rule out any underlying medical issues and understand what the most ideal options are for your pup.
+In dogs, separation anxiety can be triggered by a stressful event and can also present itself in a variety of ways.
+Before shopping around for a solution, it’s important to consult with a vet or a behaviorist to rule out any underlying medical issues and understand what the most ideal options are for your pup.
 According to the veterinarian and creator of

 For food-motivated dogs, treats with calming ingredients are a great option, since they are

 proven to help relax animals.
 “L-theanine works well with l-tryptophan to synergistically decrease the stress of the animal,” Dr. Counter explains.
 Similarly, she adds that collars or sprays that contain a dog appeasing pheromone (DAP) may also be useful since the synthetic pheromones used “are inhaled through the nasal passage and produce a calming effect on the area of the dog’s brain that is connected to emotions and behavior.”